verymadmax/rsschool-2019Q1-cv/cv.md

 ## Contacts

-1. Phone number: *+375(29)000-000*
+1. __Phone number:__ *+375(29)000-000*
 2. **Instagram: @_nosik__**

 ### Summary

-In this year i start learnin JS, it's very intresting.
+*In this year i'm start learnin JS, it's very intresting.
 I cannot sleep without thinking about it.
-I understand it is hard work, but i choose it and i wanna be better.
+I understand it is hard work, but i choose it and i wanna be better.*

 ### Skills